Labrapuerta/ML-from-scratch/Neural Network/README.md

 # Neural Network to Approximate the Sine Function
 *Disclaimer, still under developement, but the clases are already implemented and the network is working, the only thing missing is the training loop and the results.*
+*Since 31-July Im having a bug when training on colab or kaggle, when defining the model it's not creating the training variables but if you use the layers they are working propperly*

 ## Introduction
 This project implements a neural network from scratch to approximate the sine function.
 Unlike typical neural network implementations, this project does not use pre-built neural network functions from libraries like TensorFlow or PyTorch.
 Because the purpose of the project is building a neural network from scratch, the implementation includes the forward and backward propagation steps, as well as the training loop and the loss functions, the only built-in functions used are the tf matrix operations, activation functions and optimizers.